-The Division of Fish & Wildlife manages over 62,000 acres of Delaware land at 19 public wildlife areas that provide hunting opportunities as well as habitat for a variety of species.
+The DNREC Division of Fish and Wildlife manages approximately 68,000 acres of Delaware land at 19 public wildlife areas that provide hunting opportunities as well as habitat for a variety of species.

-There are general rules and regulations that apply at all land and waters administered by the Division of Fish & Wildlife.
-There are also rules specific to individual Wildlife Areas.
+There are general rules and regulations that apply at all land and waters administered by the Division of Fish and Wildlife.
+There are also rules specific to individual wildlife areas.

 Tony Florio Woodland Beach Wildlife Area